 Resume Summary

-In my previous position (2016–2023), I was Research Leader at the Royal Botanic Gardens, Kew (London, UK; https://www.kew.org/), and led Kew's Nature-based Solutions Initiative, aiming to provide solutions to address environmental and societal challenges (such as climate change, poverty, food security, health, and biodiversity loss) for the benefit of both society and nature.
-I managed the Kew-Colombia Bio program (2016-2023), which aimed to support the sustainable development of Colombia’s biodiversity resources, involving a robust scientific program in partnership with various local organizations, carrying out 16 projects ($9M), including creating online portals (http://colplanta.org/; http://colfungi.org/) with information for all the species of plants and fungi known to Colombia.
-Before, I served as Director for Science at the Bogotá Botanical Garden (Colombia; https://jbb.gov.co/), where I led a group of 84 researchers and 135 technicians and gardeners, carrying out 73 research projects with an annual operating budget for research of $4M.
+In my previous position (2016–2023), I was a Research Leader at the Royal Botanic Gardens, Kew (London, UK; https://www.kew.org/), and led Kew's Nature-based Solutions Initiative, aiming to provide solutions to address environmental and societal challenges (such as climate change, poverty, food security, health, and biodiversity loss) for the benefit of both society and nature.
+I managed the Kew-Colombia Bio programme (2016–2023), which aimed to support the sustainable development of Colombia’s biodiversity resources, involving a robust scientific program in partnership with various local organizations, carrying out 16 projects ($9M), including creating online portals (http://colplanta.org/; http://colfungi.org/) with information for all the species of plants and fungi known to Colombia.
+As Director for Science at the Bogotá Botanical Garden (Colombia; https://jbb.gov.co/), I led a group of 84 researchers and 135 technicians and gardeners, carrying out 73 research projects with an annual operating budget for research of $4M.
 I was responsible for the strategic development and maintenance of science buildings, including the laboratory facilities, the gardens greenhouses (for research and visitors), and the herbarium.
-During my direction, we planned, funded and led the construction of the new Tropicarium ($20M), considered the largest greenhouse in South America, and the new Herbarium (JBB; $2.5M).
+During my direction, we planned, funded, and led the construction of the new Tropicarium ($20M), considered the largest greenhouse in South America, and the new Herbarium (JBB; $2.5M).

-In my previous position (2016–2023), I was Research Leader at the Royal Botanic Gardens, Kew (London, UK; https://www.kew.org/), and led Kew's Nature-based Solutions Initiative, aiming to provide solutions to address environmental and societal challenges (such as climate change, poverty, food security, health, and biodiversity loss) for the benefit of both society and nature.
-I managed the Kew-Colombia Bio program (2016-2023), which aimed to support the sustainable development of Colombia’s biodiversity resources, involving a robust scientific program in partnership with various local organizations, carrying out 16 projects ($9M), including creating online portals (http://colplanta.org/; http://colfungi.org/) with information for all the species of plants and fungi known to Colombia.
-Before, I served as Director for Science at the Bogotá Botanical Garden (Colombia; https://jbb.gov.co/), where I led a group of 84 researchers and 135 technicians and gardeners, carrying out 73 research projects with an annual operating budget for research of $4M.
+In my previous position (2016–2023), I was a Research Leader at the Royal Botanic Gardens, Kew (London, UK; https://www.kew.org/), and led Kew's Nature-based Solutions Initiative, aiming to provide solutions to address environmental and societal challenges (such as climate change, poverty, food security, health, and biodiversity loss) for the benefit of both society and nature.
+I managed the Kew-Colombia Bio programme (2016–2023), which aimed to support the sustainable development of Colombia’s biodiversity resources, involving a robust scientific program in partnership with various local organizations, carrying out 16 projects ($9M), including creating online portals (http://colplanta.org/; http://colfungi.org/) with information for all the species of plants and fungi known to Colombia.
+As Director for Science at the Bogotá Botanical Garden (Colombia; https://jbb.gov.co/), I led a group of 84 researchers and 135 technicians and gardeners, carrying out 73 research projects with an annual operating budget for research of $4M.
 I was responsible for the strategic development and maintenance of science buildings, including the laboratory facilities, the gardens greenhouses (for research and visitors), and the herbarium.
-During my direction, we planned, funded and led the construction of the new Tropicarium ($20M), considered the largest greenhouse in South America, and the new Herbarium (JBB; $2.5M).
+During my direction, we planned, funded, and led the construction of the new Tropicarium ($20M), considered the largest greenhouse in South America, and the new Herbarium (JBB; $2.5M).

 Track Record